 My mom’s parents emigrated from Italy.
 My dad’s relatives, to the best of his knowledge, are German and Polish.
 Consequently, every March 17 of my childhood consisted of facing a table of corned beef boiled beyond recognition and green-tinted Carling Black Label, and devising new ways to conceal the stench of mushy cabbage under mashed potatoes, used napkins or assorted condiments.
 Not exactly material that has the Ancient Order of Hibernians clamoring for me to marshal a parade.

-Without a true family tree of Killarney strawberry to root me, a few years ago I decided to start our own traditional St. Patrick’s Day fest, holding it the Sunday before the real day.
+Without a true family tree of Killarney strawberries to root me, a few years ago I decided to start our own traditional St. Patrick’s Day fest, holding it the Sunday before the real day.
 I found a recipe to my liking after consulting with the culinary experts of Google: a meal consisting of rubbing down a big point cut of corned beef with brown sugar, cutting up some carrots, onions and red potatoes then simmering it all for 12 hours in a Crock-Pot amid a loch of that one staple of my presumed ancestors’ homeland that does regularly run through my veins – Guinness stout.

 When the time arrived, I poured myself a shot of Jameson, put on a CD of Celtic songs and let my little clan dig in.
 Shockingly, the meat was incredibly good – sweet, tender and slightly intoxicating though not in the sense that feeding it to my kids would result in a knock on the door from Family Services.